 Business, Associate of Science Transfer

 Students who plan to transfer should contact their chosen transfer institution as soon as possible.
-Universities have different requirements such as minimum GPA requirements, a limitation of non-graded courses (Pass/No Pass), or specific additional courses.
+Universities have different requirements, such as minimum GPA requirements, a limitation of non-graded courses (Pass/No Pass), or specific additional courses.

 Graduation Requirements

 Complete a minimum of 90 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
 All courses must be completed with a grade of 'C' or better.
-Twenty-four (24) credits must be completed at Southwestern before the ASOT Business degree is awarded.
+Twenty-four (24) credits must be completed at Southwestern before the AST Business degree is awarded.

 Students must complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).